-Neurodegenerative diseases like Parkinson's or Alzheimers occur when brain cells are unable to regenerate—the cells then lose function over time and eventually die.
+Neurodegenerative diseases like Parkinson's or Alzheimer's occur when brain cells are unable to regenerate—the cells then lose function over time and eventually die.
 Fasting can help allow for that regenerative process.
 When brain cells are given ample time to heal themselves, the resulting increase of autophagy may have a protective effect.
 For example, lab testing has shown that starvation in neuronal cell lines can remove toxic molecules and damaged mitochondria from neurons according to a study at The Scripps Research Institute.

 Boosts your metabolism

 After fasting for 24 or 48 hours your metabolic rate is faster according to a study done at the Queens Medical Center.
 When we stray away from consuming high carb and high sugar foods, and shift into a state of fasting (or ketosis), we reduce the amount of insulin needed by the body to mitigate high spikes in blood sugar.
 This allows our body to tap into our own fat cells for energy instead of burning the carbohydrates that we’ve just consumed, which can in turn help you lose excess fat or weight, Scheller explains.
-The effect intermittent fasting has on our metabolism helps with obesity, insulin resistance, inflammation and hypertension according to a review done for the New England Journal of Medicine.
+The effect intermittent fasting has on our metabolism helps with obesity, insulin resistance, inflammation and hypertension, according to the New England Journal of Medicine.

 Inflammation can have all sorts of negative side effects on your health, from low energy to headaches.
 Researchers in Saudi Arabia found that inflammatory factors were lower in subjects during and after fasting.
 Fasting also helps to reduce insulin, which is often linked to inflammation and inflammatory diseases.